sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/info/freshmen/how-to-enroll.md

 You will be able to generate two payment slips:

-- One for the first installment only
+- One for the first installment only;
-- One for all three installments
+- One for all three installments.

 You **must** pay one of them via **PagoPA** before the enrollment deadline.